AmandeepSinghDhalla/Machine-Learning/README.md

 # Machine-Learning-Projects
-This sub-branchis were all the practice projects of machine learning are present
+This sub-branch is were all the practice projects of machine learning are present